 The ACLU of Rhode Island opposes bans on "sexual orientation change efforts" because they pose a "danger to First Amendment rights" and have "potential unintended consequences."

-The practices that a therapy ban bars are "quite broad," including "helping individuals who seek to resist acting on same-sex attractions for reasons such as a desire to maintain a marriage or to enter the seminary."
-A ban sets the precedent for banning ANY controversial medical treatment.
-"For example, there has been some controversy as of late - within the medical profession itself - with respect to transition-related healthcare for young transgender people, such as early intervention with hormone therapy.
+- The ACLU of Rhode Island says the practices that a therapy ban censors are "quite broad," including "helping individuals who seek to resist acting on same-sex attractions for reasons such as a desire to maintain a marriage or to enter the seminary."
+The organization warns that a ban sets the precedent for banning ANY controversial medical treatment.
+"For example, there has been some controversy as of late within the medical profession itself with respect to transition-related healthcare for young transgender people, such as early intervention with hormone therapy.
 Such medical treatment could be just as subject to legislative intrusion and decision-making based on the principles underlying this bill."
-The ACLU of Rhode Island says only licensing boards can handle any problems competently and avert unintended consequences.
+The - The ACLU of Rhode Island points out, a full panel of a federal appellate court said there were "serious doubts" that the California conversion therapy decision was correct, noting that "characterizing speech as conduct is a dubious constitutional enterprise."
+Therapy bans do "pose a danger to First Amendment rights." - The ACLU of Rhode Island says only licensing boards can handle any problems competently and avert unintended consequences, and it expressed confidence in licensing boards.